lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/17+ Catharsis.md

 "[i]When we are afraid, we are pressing forward anyway,[/i]" she remembered.
 Oh, little [i]Cadance[/i]...

 "I do not believe you," Celestia whispered, "I know that you will try to use me to your own end, that you hate me, and even if you somehow think otherwise right now, your own [i]nature[/i] won't let you to be in peace with me.
-You will turn on me, and betray everything that I am standing for.
-You would be my downfall, you wicked, vile beast."
+You will turn on me and betray everything that I am standing for.
+You would be my downfall, you savage beast."

-Chrysalis exhaled sharply, pressing against her, and Celestia slowly leaned to her drooped-down ear.
+Chrysalis exhaled sharply, pressing against her, and Celestia moved muzzle to Chrysalis' drooped-down ear.

 "The moment you become bored...
 No... [i]One[/i] misunderstandment is all that would take for you to turn on me, and to revert fully to your wicked ways.
 You are a creature that sees [i]commitment[/i] itself as a weakness.
-To depend on another for you is like making a cardinal sin against your own nature.
+To depend on another for you is like making a betrayal of yourself.
 You are a prideful, shortsighted thing."

 The Queen chuckled.
 "So what of it now?
 What do you want to tell me, demigoddess?"